 The secret beach in the beautiful fisherman village of Garraf was another recommendation by Miguel.

-The village of Garraf is a half an hour train ride from Barcelona city centre.
-The beach is just across the train station.
+The village of Garraf is a half an hour train ride from Barcelona city center.
+The beach is just across from the train station.

-This is one of my favourite secrets.
-The beach is so calm and beautiful, plus, it’s surrounded by more wonderful views.
+This is one of my favorite secrets.
+The beach is so calm, beautiful, and it’s surrounded by wonderful mountainous views, it might just be one of the best beaches in Spain.
 The beach at Garraf is the best getaway from the tourist crowds in Barcelona.
 Also, it’s an awesome day trip destination.

 Jardins de Laribal